How to Establish Texas Domicile as an Expat

 6. Vehicle Registration (If Applicable)

 If you own a vehicle in the US, register it in Texas.
 If your vehicle is abroad or in storage, update your records to show Texas as your domicile state.
+Texas vehicle registration fees are modest, and there are no annual emissions or safety inspections in most counties (some metro counties do require a one-time inspection).

 Step-by-Step: Establishing Texas Domicile as an Expat